schleichardt/Play-2-App/Notes.md

 # SBT
 * use `~test` in the play console to run the tests on every source code change
+* hot deployment does not work, `play2 clean reload compile run`

 # Ebean